Northern Taste: Stud record

 Retired from racing, Northern Taste was brought to Japan to stand at stud at his owner's breeding farm.
 His owner described him as a calm and healthy horse who rarely caught a cold or suffered from any of the intestinal problems common to Thoroughbreds.

-Northern Taste became one of the most important stallions in the history of Japanese horse breeding, especially in late 1980s to early 1990s.
+Northern Taste became one of the most important stallions in the history of Japanese horse breeding, especially in the late 1980s to early 1990s.
 His success as a stallion made the Yoshida family breeding business into the largest and most successful in the history of Japan with the largest number of broodmares of any breeder in the world.
 Northern Taste set a record for having sired the most race winners in Japan Racing Association history with 1,754 (later beaten by Sunday Silence), and he substantially influenced the quality of the Japanese industry's bloodstock.
-He was the Leading sire in Japan for ten of the eleven years between 1982 and 1992 and also headed the broodmare sires list a number of times.
+He was the leading sire in Japan for ten of the eleven years between 1982 and 1992 and also headed the broodmare sires list a number of times.
 His offspring proved successful at both medium and longer distances and were winners of 92 graded stakes races.
 Among his progeny were Amber Shadai, winner of the 1983 Autumn Tenno Sho; Dyna Carle, who won the 1983 Yushun Himba (Japanese Oaks); 1986 Tokyo Yushun champion Dyna Gulliver; plus Champion Older Mare Dyna Actress and the 1990 Champion 2-year-old filly of Japan, Northern Driver.

 The last sire of Northern Taste's progeny in Japan has been retired in 2010.
 However, the broodmares' line was active.

 Northern Taste was retired from stud duty in 1999 and died at the age of 33 on December 11, 2004.
 His owners acquired Kentucky Derby, Preakness Stakes, and Breeders' Cup Classic winner Sunday Silence to carry on for Northern Taste, and he too topped Japan's sire list from 1995 through 2005.
 In 1980, Zenya Yoshida purchased Real Shadai, who became the leading sire in Japan in 1993.
 In the 1990s, the Yoshida family also purchased the Italian star and Prix de l'Arc de Triomphe winner Tony Bin for US$4 million and Epsom Derby winner Dr. Devious for US$6 million.
 In September 2002, they paid US$17.7 million for the stallion War Emblem.
 Teruya Yoshida told a journalist that the success of Northern Taste "bought all the stallions we have."